 “(f) Notice of Incipient Illegality.
 If an Incipient Illegality occurs, Party B will, promptly upon becoming aware of it, notify Party A, specifying the nature of that Incipient Illegality and will also give such other information about that Incipient Illegality as the other party may reasonably require.”

 (h) Source of Payments.
-Party B agrees that its obligations hereunder are, and until the termination of this Agreement pursuant to the terms hereof shall remain, payable solely out of or from [specify source of payments]___________________________________.
+Party B agrees that its obligations hereunder are, and until the termination of this Agreement pursuant to the terms hereof shall remain, payable solely out of or from the funds of Party B.

 (i) Nature of Obligations.
 The obligations of Party B to make payments to Party A under this Agreement and each Transaction (a) are not subject to appropriation or similar action and (b) do not (1) constitute any kind of indebtedness of Party B or (2) create any kind of lien on or security interest in any property or revenues of Party B which, in either case (1) or (2), is proscribed by any constitution, charter, law, rule, regulation, investment guideline, restriction or policy, government code, constituent or governing instrument, resolution, guideline, ordinance, order, writ, judgment, decree, charge, or ruling to which Party B (or any of its officials in their respective capacities as such) or its property or revenues is subject.